YouTube Transcript Scraper API | Captions & Subtitles avatar

 Share

-Extract YouTube transcripts, captions, subtitles, and timestamped text segments from YouTube video URLs, Shorts URLs, or video IDs.
-This Apify Actor is built for SEO research, content repurposing, podcast and webinar analysis, AI training workflows, lead research, media monitoring, and any workflow that needs clean YouTube transcript data without using the official YouTube Data API.
+Extract timestamped YouTube transcripts, captions, subtitles, and transcript segments from YouTube video URLs, Shorts URLs, or video IDs.
+This Actor is for SEO research, AI summaries, content repurposing, media monitoring, RAG pipelines, and teams that need YouTube transcript data without using the official YouTube Data API.

 • Summarize YouTube videos with LLMs.